How to stop spending money

 We're also huge advocates of the supermarket downshift, which is basically a process of dropping down one or more tiers on the ladder of prices.

 Don't believe us?
-Have a look for yourself and compare the ingredients – they're often exactly the same (especially with medicines)!
+Have a look for yourself and compare the ingredients – they're often exactly the same (especially with medicines).

-Buying the latest version of everything
+Don't buy the latest version of products

-Having the most up-to-date products might make you the big name on campus (spoiler: it actually probably won't), but it's an unnecessary expense that you just can't afford during your uni years.
+Having the most up-to-date products might make you the big name on campus (spoiler: it probably won't), but it's an unnecessary expense that you just can't afford during your uni years.

-The latest iPhone isn't even that different from the previous model in terms of what it can do – and just think about what you can do with the cost of a new phone instead.
+The latest iPhone isn't all that different from the previous model in terms of what it can do – and just think about what you can do with the cost of a new phone instead.
 Plus, the older models can be scooped up for as little as half the price.

 Of course, this rule doesn't just apply to phones.
-You're often much better off starting your clothes shop in the sales/outlets as although they might feature a lot of what's technically last season's lines, most of it will still be good for a long time to come.
+You're often much better off starting your clothes shop in the sales/outlets as, although they might feature a lot of what's technically last season's lines, most of it will still be good for a long time to come.

-Getting the wrong type of insurance
+Check if you have the right type of insurance

-And in the fear that something terrible could happen to your precious gadgets, you may have paid out for different insurance for each gadget, without really considering how much this adds up to per month (the answer being: a lot).
+And, in the fear that something terrible could happen to your precious gadgets, you may have paid out for different insurance for each gadget, without really considering how much this adds up to per month (the answer being: a lot).

-You'll find that you can usually cover all of your gadgets under one policy, and for a fraction of the price – that is, if you're not already covered by your parents' policy!
+You'll find that you can usually cover all of your gadgets under one policy, and for a fraction of the price – that is, if you're not already covered by your parents' policy.

 We all know fags don't come cheap, but annoyingly they're probably the hardest expense to kick.

-We've got a whole guide to giving up smoking, and we promise it's not preachy!
+We've got a whole guide to giving up smoking, and we promise it's not preachy.

 Campus meals are certainly tempting.
 What's not to like about rolling out of a lecture and straight towards the alluring smell of the nearby canteen?

-Well here's one thing not to like: the price.
+Here's one thing not to like: the price.

 As with most of these, it might not seem like much to do it once or twice, but the cost can soon add up.
 Instead, do a bit of forward planning and prepare your lunch and snacks the day before (and maybe try some of these cheap but fancy sandwich ideas).If you've not brought lunch out for whatever reason, use our guide to the best meal deals to make sure you're getting the most bang for your buck.

-As such, you need to fight back in the best way possible: make a rough meal plan for the week, write down what you'll need, and stick to it!
+As such, you need to fight back in the best way possible: make a rough meal plan for the week, write down what you'll need, and stick to it.

-It may not seem like you're saving a lot by quitting these small habits – but if you admit to indulging in everything listed above, quitting them all could save you over £100 every week.
+At first, it may not seem like you're saving a lot by quitting these small habits – but if you admit to indulging in everything listed above, quitting them all could save you over £100 every week.

-If that's not enough motivation to start changing your habits, we don't know what is!
+If that's not enough motivation to start changing your habits, we don't know what is.